liflab/beepbeep-3-book/markdown/palettes/README.md

   - A first line of (x,y) points where x is a counter that increments by 1 on each new point, and y is the value of the input stream at position x
   - A second line of (x,y) points which is the "smoothed" version of the original.
 You can achieve smoothing by taking the average of the values at position x-1, x and x+1.
 As an extra, try to make your processor chain so that the amount of smoothing can be parameterized by a number *n*, indicating how many events behind and ahead of the current one are included in the average.

+2. Modify the second Moore machine example so that the machine outputs the *cumulative* number of times `hasNext()` has been received when `next` is the current input event, and nothing the rest of the time.

 2. Modify the first example in the *Networking* section, so that the upstream and downstream gateways are in two separate programs.
 Run the program of Machine A on a computer, and the program of Machine B on a different one.
 What do you need to change for the communication to succeed?